What are office hours?

 We recommend using headphones for the call, and calling from a location with minimal background noise.

 We'll wait for you 5 minutes to join the call.
-After this grace period, there isn't enough time left to answer your questions.
+After this grace period, it's best to set up another time to chat.

 Finding the Meeting URL